 - Chocolataria das Flores serves hot chocolate according to the consistency you desire.
 You can also order a cup of hot chocolate with Port wine and whipped cream.
 Chocolataria das Flores always uses chocolate with 60% cacao.

-- Go to Moustache if you want to drink hot chocolate in a cozy interior with great customer service.
-They have a regular size hot chocolate and a tall glass with blackberry, chocolate shavings and whipped cream on top.
+- Go to Moustache Cofee House if you want to drink hot chocolate in a cozy interior with great customer service.
+They make their hot chocolate with cocoa powder, so don’t expect anything fancy.

 - For a healthier hot chocolate, go to Noshi Coffee.
-They use 85% cacao with stevia.
+They use 85% cacao chocolate with stevia.